 You may also consider volunteering at the church.

 The Parish Giving Scheme

-The Parish Giving Scheme is a way of regularly giving by direct debit to St Andrew's.
+The Parish Giving Scheme is a way of making a one-off donation or giving regularly by direct debit to St Andrew's.
 This scheme is recognised by the Church of England.
-It's easy to set up and you can cancel at anytime.

 Leaving a legacy to St Andrew's